 - Check equipment and experience levels.

-- No arrival or departure between 12 Midnight and 5am at any location with settlement.
+- No arrival or departure between 11PM and 5am at any location with settlement.

 - To avoid congestion, completely avoid late June and early July.

 - Brief all walkers on routes on every mountain, equipment and training.

 - Do not use large coaches - only minibuses as roads are narrow.